Mom holds baby after delivering.

 Grateful for friendly, compassionate care

-Altogether, we were at St. Luke’s about a month from the time I was admitted to the time Rosie was discharged.
+Altogether, we were at Aspirus St. Luke’s about a month from the time I was admitted to the time Rosie was discharged.
 In that time, the nurses were like a second family to us.
 I’m so grateful for them.

 Everyone was so easy to talk to and welcoming.
 All the staff – residents, doctors, people at the front desk – were great.
-They made St. Luke’s feel like home.
+They made Aspirus St. Luke’s feel like home.

 The pediatric hospitalists were also wonderful.
 They often asked us how we felt Rosie was doing, before discussing what they thought.
 They were all so respectful and inclusive.